 When Prime Minister Lee Hsien Loong listed the various ways in which a “cash poor” senior can get extra income from his/her home in retirement, he said, “It is better if you keep your property.
-Even if you rent out the whole flat, it does not matter, it is yours, and you can fall back on it for your old age, just in case anything happens.”
-I disagree, though I understand and appreciate where he’s coming from.
-He’s worried that many people who end up selling and cashing out their property would not be able to appropriately ration the lump sum earnings and make their windfall last throughout the remainder of their lifetime.
-This is why he put constraints on taking lump sum withdrawals of one’s CPF.
-Additionally, owning a home provides some assurance that you will have shelter, which is a basic need.
-But in the case of selling your own property, I believe if you are prudent with your money (perhaps you can buy an annuity with the proceeds, or just keep it liquid in an account), the option to cash out your property should be a viable consideration for seniors.
+Even if you rent out the whole flat.
+It does not matter, it is yours.
+And you can fall back on it for your old age, just in case anything happens.”
+Here’s why I disagree, and why I think selling then renting is a viable option.

 You think you own your home, but it is your home that owns you”?

 4. Renting gives seniors more choices of where to live and how to live.
-In the early retirement years (when capability may not be an issue), seniors might want to live closer to grandchildren or closer to their workplace if they pursue an encore career.
-As they transition to their later retirement years when they are less capable, perhaps they want to live with other seniors and hire a helper.
-Perhaps they will want to rent a ground level unit, or one that is nearer to a specific facility or place of interest.
+In the early retirement years (when physical/mental capability may not be an issue), seniors might want to live closer to grandchildren.
+Or they might want to be closer to their workplace, if they’re still working.
+In their later retirement years (when they are less capable), perhaps they want to live with other seniors and hire a helper.
+They may want to rent a ground level unit.
+Or one that is nearer to a specific facility or place of interest.

 What about keeping your home and renting it out?